-TAIPEI, Taiwan - Institute for Information Industry (III) Smart Network System Institute and China Steel Corporation are...
+TAIPEI, Taiwan - The Institute for Information Industry (III) Smart System Institute (SSI) has developed the “OinVR” mobile extended reality (XR) community platform...

 As a result of the terrain in Taiwan, the transportation development varies by region, and compared to urban areas, rural areas face inconvenient mass transit conditions.